 Shade from buildings: Sometimes these areas are damp and require extra drainage with subsurface ‘ag’ pipes.

 With a lot of substituting of inferior turf for Sir Walter in the industry, only deal with a licensed grower or nursery.

-Atlas Turf (License No. 201) will supply you with an invoice stating that your purchase is Sir Walter and supply a Certificate of Authenticity.
+Atlas Turf (License No. 201) will supply you with an invoice stating that your purchase is authentic Sir Walter.

 Once established, apply fertiliser early spring, early summer and mid autumn.
 The autumn fertilising is essential for the lawn to stay greener through winter.

 Correct fertiliser recommendations vary depending on climate, region and soil type.
 Generally a slow released balanced NPK lawn food is best, such as Sir Walter Fertiliser that is available from our online store and most Sir Walter suppliers.

 Alternatively, contact your local nursery for their recommended equivalent such as Dynamic Lifter, Shirleys No. 17 etc.

 Newly transplanted turf requires extra care (especially water) for the first few weeks.
 Turf must be kept moist, (but not drowned all day) until the roots have taken.

 During hot daylight hours the leaf should not be allowed to dry out and edge areas near concrete or brick borders will suffer the most.

 Curling and a grey colour of the leaf will tell you when the turf has dried out.
 New turf should be saturated immediately after laying.